Published in March 2021

 Belfast City Council is the largest of the 11 councils in Northern Ireland.
 It is responsible for delivering an extensive range of key services such as refuse collection and disposal, street cleansing, local planning, building control and environmental health, off-street parking, community development, leisure, parks and recreational facilities and support for the arts, tourism and economic development.
 The council has a range of regulatory and licensing responsibilities in areas such as environmental health, building control, waste control and street cleanliness.

 The council aims to provide the highest quality services to the people and businesses of Belfast.
-In so doing, the Council seek to ensure that all of its services are accessible and designed for the convenience of the people that use them.
+In so doing, the council seeks to ensure that all of its services are accessible and designed for the convenience of the people that use them.
 The council will work to make the best use of all its resources to meet local needs and improve the quality of peoples’ lives.

 1.5 The current organisational structure of the council, summarising the functions of departments, is shown in Appendix 1.